confluentinc/librdkafka/INTRODUCTION.md

 the unavailable topics are re-checked for availability, but the same error will not be raised again for the same topic.

+#### Topic metadata propagation for newly created topics

+Due to the asynchronous nature of topic creation in Apache Kafka it may take some time for a newly created topic to be known by all brokers in the cluster.
+If a client tries to use a topic after topic creation but before the topic has been fully propagated in the cluster it will seem as if the topic does not exist which would raise `RD_KAFKA_RESP_ERR__UNKNOWN_TOPIC` (et.al) errors to the application.
+To avoid these temporary errors being raised, the client will not flag a topic as non-existent until a propagation time has elapsed, this propagation defaults to 30 seconds and can be configured with `topic.metadata.propagation.max.ms`.
+The per-topic max propagation time starts ticking as soon as the topic is referenced (e.g., by produce()).

+If messages are produced to unknown topics during the propagation time, the messages will be queued for later delivery to the broker when the topic metadata has propagated.
+Should the topic propagation time expire without the topic being seen the produced messages will fail with `RD_KAFKA_RESP_ERR__UNKNOWN_TOPIC`.

+**Note**: The propagation time will not take affect if a topic is known to
+          the client and then deleted, in this case the topic will immediately be marked as non-existent and remain non-existent until a topic metadata refresh sees the topic again (after the topic has been re-created).

 #### Topic auto creation